-Datin Sharifah Ikhlas Syed Ismail Aljaffree is Director of the Malaysia My Second Home Centre for Malaysia’s Ministry of Tourism and Culture.
+Datin Sharifah Ikhlas Syed Ismail Aljaffree is Director of the Malaysia My Second Home Centre for Malaysia’s Ministry of Tourism, Arts and Culture.
 We asked her firstly to give us a general overview of the scheme.

 What happens once the request is conditionally approved?

 We produce a conditional approval letter explaining that the applicant, while approved, may not interfere in the sensitivity of the country, the politics of the country, and that you must fulfil all the costing for the social visit pass, and multiple entry visa and so on, and once that’s settled, you get your endorsement.
 The technical part is also that you have to settle the endorsement within six months after you have been given the conditional approval letter.

 China is the country that has the highest number of participants in this programme, at around 47%.
 We have about 130 participating countries and we currently have over 40,000 approved applications in the programme.
 Top countries also include South Korea, Japan, Bangladesh and the UK.
 We also have a good number from Hong Kong and Taiwan.
 Australia and the US are showing a very good response to this programme, as well as Singapore.
 Applications are very encouraging at the moment, running at around 500-600 a month.
 We do not want to focus on one country as a supply market.
 We want to get a diversity of nations coming in, creating a cross-cultural social effect on the local communities.

 What attracts people to the scheme?